 The Company has identified business segments as its primary segment, and there is no secondary segment.
-Business segments are primarily Garments Manufacturing and investment in Healty & Securities.
+Business segments are primarily Garments Manufacturing and Investment in Realty & Securities.
 Revenues and expenses directly attributable to segments are reported under each reportable segment.
 Expenses which are not directly identifiable to each reportable segment have been allocated on the basis of associated revenues of the segment and manpower efforts.
 All other expenses which are not attributable or allocable to segments have been disclosed as unallocable expenses.
 Assets and liabilities that are directly attributable or allocable to segments are disclosed under each reportable segment.
-All other assets and liabilities are directly attributable.
-Fixed ussets that are used interchangeably amongst segments are not allocated to primary and secondary segments.
+All other assets and liabilities are disclosed as unallocable.
+Fixed assets that are used interchangeably amongst segments are not allocated to primary and secondary segments.